Chios massacre: Reaction and commemoration

 There was outrage when the events were reported in Europe and French painter Eugène Delacroix created a painting depicting the events that occurred; his painting was named Scenes from the Massacres of Chios.
 Thomas Barker of Bath painted a fresco of the massacre on the walls of Doric House, Bath, Somerset.

 A draft of this painting, created under the supervision of Delacroix in his lab by one of his students, is in display in the Athens War Museum.
 In 2009, a copy of the painting was displayed in the local Byzantine museum on Chios.
 It was withdrawn from the museum in November 2009 in a "good faith initiative" for the improvement of Greek-Turkish relations.
 However, the Greek press protested its removal.
 The copy is now back on display in the museum.

+Victor Hugo's collection of poems Les Orientales, published in 1829, include the poem "L'Enfant" ("The Child") devoted to the massacre of Chios.
+The American poet William Cullen Bryant published the poem "The Massacre at Scio" in 1824.

-During a session of the Permanent Holy Synod of the Orthodox Church of Greece in Athens on July 14–15, 2021, at the proposal of Metropolitan Markos of Chios, Psara and Oinousses, the Holy Synod glorified Metropolitan Plato of Chios, and 43 others, who were martyred by Ottoman troops in the Chios Massacre on Holy Friday in 1822.
+During a session of the Permanent Holy Synod of the Orthodox Church of Greece in Athens on 14–15 July 2021, at the proposal of Metropolitan Markos of Chios, Psara and Oinousses, the Holy Synod glorified Metropolitan Plato of Chios, and 43 others, who were martyred by Ottoman troops in the Chios Massacre on Holy Friday in 1822.
 The list included priests, deacons, hieromonks and monks, to be commemorated on the Sunday of the Paralytic each year.

+Greek response

+After the Chios massacre, the Greek revolutionary government managed to gather a significant amount of money in order to outfit its ships and attack the Ottoman fleet.